sai11101989/VReqST/SampleSpec/BowllingAlley/readme.md

 BowllingAlley : It is a facility where the sport of bowling is played.
 It can be a dedicated facility or part of another, such as a clubhouse or dwelling house.
-Following is the mockup screens along with VR Scene snippets.
+This repo contains requirements specifications of a VR simulation of Bowlling Alley game.
+The source code and their underlying sample VR Scene screen snippets are listed below:

 Source Code: https://github.com/sai11101989/BowlingAlleyVRFinal